terrychou/iVim/README.md

 This is a fork of https://github.com/terrychou/iVim The modification is that you *can* call shell commands (a first for iOS).

 There are many limitations, obviously.
 The main one is that shell commands can only act (read files, create files, etc) inside iVim sandbox.
-The other is that you need to redirect the output for the command effect to be visible on screen: "!ls" produces nothing, "!ls > result" does.
+The other is that you need to redirect the output: "!ls" produces nothing, "!ls > result" does.
+Commands sent by iVim plugins do this naturally, but it also applies to commands you write yourself.

-Finally, there is only a small number of shell commands available.
+There is only a small number of shell commands available.
 See inside ios_system.m to pick the commands you want.
 You will need the frameworks from my [Blinkshell fork](https://github.com/holzschu/blink), inside the `AppleSource` directory: file_cmds_265.50.1, libarchive, shell_cmds-198, text_cmds-97.

 The most useful are: rmdir (not available otherwise), grep (to operate on log files), and gzip/gunzip, which lets you edit gzipped files directly.